grtetrault/grtetrault.github.io/_posts/2022-03-23-greedoids-p1.md

 ---

 Greedy algorithms build up a solution by making the locally optimal, or "greedy", choice at each step.
-For certain problems, this family of algorithms is highly effective, producing optimal solutions.
+For certain problems, this family of algorithms produces optimal solutions.
 Other times, using a greedy algorithm can return woefully incorrect results.
 So, when can a greedy algorithm be used to find the optimal solution?